jlevy/lft/lft.md

   disagreements

-If you think of linters generally in this way, it becomes apparent that with the power of LLMs, we can build linters at various levels of the “stack” of human knowledge work:
+If you think of linters generally in this way, it becomes apparent that with the power of LLMs, we can build linters at various levels of the “stack” of human knowledge work:[^drucker]

 - **Language:** Spell checking and grammar (much like Grammarly)